Freddie Bynum: Baltimore Orioles

 On December 6, 2006, Bynum was dealt to the Baltimore Orioles for a player to be named later, who became Kevin Hart.
 He was designated for assignment by the Orioles on June 22, 2008, and was sent outright to the minors a few days later.
 However, he was recalled by the Orioles on July 1.
 He was sent outright to the minors once again on July 19.

 Washington Nationals

 On December 13, 2008, Bynum signed a minor league contract with the Washington Nationals and received an invitation to spring training.

 Chicago White Sox

 Bynum signed a minor league contract with the Chicago White Sox on December 13, 2009, but was released early on in Spring Training.

 Orix Buffaloes

-Upon his release from the White Sox, Bynum was signed by the Orix Buffaloes of the Japanese Baseball League in February 2010.
+Upon his release from the White Sox, Bynum was signed by the Orix Buffaloes of Nippon Professional Baseball on February 27, 2010.

 St. Louis Cardinals

-On January 19, 2011, Bynum signed a minor league deal with the St. Louis Cardinals.
+On January 19, 2011, Bynum signed a minor league contract with the St. Louis Cardinals.